Back to Blog

-This guide explains everything you need to know about B-BBEE procurement tracking for construction companies: why procurement matters, what the Construction Sector Code requires, the challenges of manual tracking, and how to automate procurement tracking effectively.
+This guide covers why B-BBEE procurement tracking matters, what the Construction Sector Code requires, why manual tracking fails at scale, and how to run it effectively.

 Enterprise and Supplier Development (ESD) is the largest element on the Construction Sector Code scorecard, worth 40 points out of 109 total points.
 Within ESD, procurement accounts for 32 points: